This page provides guidance on typical modeling questions within the LeanIX data model.

 - User Groups to build a clear regional structure: Europe / Western Europe / Netherlands (Europe = Level 1, Western Europe = Level 2, Netherlands = Level 3).

-- Tech Stacks to build a clear Tech Stack structure: Database / Relational Database (Database = Level 1, Relational Database = Level 2).
+- Tech Category to build a clear Tech Category structure: Database / Relational Database (Database = Level 1, Relational Database = Level 2).

 Use hierarchies with care.
 More details always require more maintenance.
 Start with low granularity and refine only where it makes sense.